ethanisthin/Tally/README.md

-# AppTally
+# Tally

-AppTally is a powerful, cross-platform trip expense tracker designed to make group travel budgeting simple and transparent.
-Whether you’re traveling with friends, family, or colleagues, AppTally helps you log expenses, split costs, and settle up with ease.
+Tally is a powerful, cross-platform trip expense tracker designed to make group travel budgeting simple and transparent.
+Whether you’re traveling with friends, family, or colleagues, Tally helps you log expenses, split costs, and settle up with ease.

 ## Features